SaraviaMartin/web-dev-curriculum/2-js-basics/1-data-types/README.md

 You can achieve your formatting goals with either method, but template literals will respect any spaces and line breaks.

 ✅ When would you use a template literal vs. a plain string?

+✅ Anything that is not plain text must be placed inside placeholders `${ }`.This includes any variables that may be strings.

 ### Booleans